Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Abstract

 \section{Abstract}

 We analyze the computational complexity of motion planning through local ``input/output'' gadgets with separate entrances and exits, and a subset of allowed traversals from entrances to exits, each of which changes the state of the gadget and thereby the allowed traversals.
-We study such gadgets in the 0-, 1-, and 2-player settings, in particular extending past motion-planning-through-gadgets work \cite{Toggles_FUN2018,DHL} to 0-player games for the first time, by considering ``branchless'' connections between gadgets that route every gadget's exit to a unique gadget's entrance.
+We study such gadgets in the zero-, one-, and two-player settings, in particular extending past motion-planning-through-gadgets work \cite{Toggles_FUN2018,DHL} to zero-player games for the first time, by considering ``branchless'' connections between gadgets that route every gadget's exit to a unique gadget's entrance.
 Our complexity results include containment in L, NL, P, NP, and PSPACE; as well as hardness for NL, P, NP, and PSPACE.
-We apply these results to show PSPACE-completeness for certain mechanics in Factorio, [the Sequence], and a restricted version of Trainyard, improving the result of \cite{trainyard2}.
-This work strengthens prior results on switching graphs\cite{Arrival} and reachability switching games\cite{switchinggames}.
+We apply these results to show PSPACE-completeness for certain mechanics in the video games Factorio, [the Sequence], and a restricted version of Trainyard, improving the result of \cite{trainyard2}.
+This work strengthens prior results on switching graphs, ARRIVAL~\cite{Arrival}, and reachability switching games \cite{switchinggames}.